 Welcome to my website and thanks for visiting!
-I am Associate Professor in the School of International Service at American University in Washington, DC, where I teach graduate and undergraduate courses on sustainability, global health, development, urban politics, and environmental justice through the lenses of critical geography, development studies, anticaste theory, and decolonial and critical race theory.
-I am also a faculty affiliate of the following units/centers on AU’s campus: the Metropolitan Policy Center in the School of Public Affairs, the Center for Environment, Community, and Equity, the Antiracist Research and Policy Center, and the Department of Critical Race, Gender, and Culture Studies in the College of Arts and Sciences.
+I am Associate Professor in the Department of Environment, Development, and Health (EDH) at the School of International Service (SIS) at American University in Washington, DC, where I teach graduate and undergraduate courses on international development, sustainability, global health, and environmental justice through the lenses of critical geography, development studies, anticaste theory, and decolonial and critical race theory.
+I am also a fellow at the progressive climate policy think tank, the Climate and Community Institute.
+Finally, I am faculty affiliate of the following centers on AU’s campus: the Metropolitan Policy Center in the School of Public Affairs, the Center for Environment, Community, and Equity, the Antiracist Research and Policy Center, and the Department of Critical Race, Gender, and Culture Studies in the College of Arts and Sciences.

-Most broadly, I am a scholar of urban environmental justice.
+Most broadly, I am a scholar of environmental justice.
 I am interested in the political economy of land, labor, and ecology in the context of capitalist urbanization.
+I study environmental justice politics in both US and India.
 As a critical urban geographer and political ecologist trained in qualitative and spatial methodology, I am motivated by three central questions: (1) What are the root causes of urban spatial and environmental injustices?
 (2) How do dominant/oppressor groups reproduce and defend privileges based on caste, race, gender, and class?
 (3) How and why do urban marginalized groups contest spatial, ecological, and labor injustices and to what ends?
-I study environmental justice politics in both India (largely Bengaluru in the state of Karnataka) and the U.S. (largely Washington, DC).

 Prior to coming to American University, I was a Post-Doctoral Fellow in the Social Dimensions of Environmental Policy initiative at the University of Illinois, Urbana-Champaign, based out of the Department of Geography and Geographic Information Science.
 I received a Master’s and PhD from the Energy and Resources Group (ERG) at the University of California, Berkeley with a Designated Emphasis in Global Metropolitan Studies.
 I received a Bachelor’s degree from Bard College in NY.